Mahmoud-Emad/Switchkeys/clients/py/docs/CONTRIBUTING.md

 ## Code of Conduct

-Please note that the SwitchKey Python Client has a Code of Conduct, and contributors are expected to adhere to it in all interactions within the project's community.
+Please note that the SwitchKeys Python Client has a Code of Conduct, and contributors are expected to adhere to it in all interactions within the project's community.
 You can read the full Code of Conduct [here](CODE_OF_CONDUCT.md).

 ## Questions and Support

-If you have questions about using the SwitchKey Python Client or need support, please consider asking on the GitHub Discussions board or opening an issue on the repository.
+If you have questions about using the SwitchKeys Python Client or need support, please consider asking on the GitHub Discussions board or opening an issue on the repository.

 ## License

-By contributing to the SwitchKey Python Client, you agree that your contributions will be licensed under the project's [MIT License](../LICENSE).
+By contributing to the SwitchKeys Python Client, you agree that your contributions will be licensed under the project's [MIT License](../LICENSE).

-We appreciate your contributions to making the SwitchKey Python Client better for everyone!
+We appreciate your contributions to making the SwitchKeys Python Client better for everyone!